-India’s 69th Independence Day is just around the corner and, as usual, the day will be commemorated with various parades, ceremonies and tri-colour decor.
 Celebrated on the 15th of August every year, Independence Day is observed in every Indian state and union territory.
+As usual, the day will be commemorated with various parades, ceremonies and tri-colour decor.

 Here are some easy Independence Day crafts you can try out.

-Here’s an ideal craft for kids and all you need is some chart paper, Camlin Poster colours in saffron, green, white and blue.
+Here’s an ideal craft for kids and all you need is some chart paper and Camel Student Poster Colours in saffron, green, white and blue.
 Paint your hand with the saffron colour and press down at the top of the chart paper to get an imprint.
 Repeat this process to form a row of saffron handprints.
-Do the same at the bottom of the chart with the with the green colour.
+Do the same at the bottom of the chart with the green colour.
 Paint a ‘chakra’ in the centre of the chart.
-Once dry, proudly display it in a window.
+Once dry, you can proudly display it in a window.

 Perfect for hanging anywhere, patriotic buntings are quick and easy to make.
-You’ll need white paper, paint and thick thread or wool.
+You’ll need white paper, Camel Student Water Colours and thick thread or wool.
 Cut circles out of the paper and fold them to form semi-circles.
-With Camlin Water Colours paint the Colours of the national flag on either side of the paper cut-outs.
-Once they are dry, stick the insides together and string wool or thick thread through them, and they’re ready!
+Then, paint the colours of the national flag on either side of the paper cutouts.
+Once they are dry, stick the insides together and string wool or thick thread through them and they’re ready!

 Tri-colour lanterns are not only decorative but also useful.
-To make these you need white chart paper, some paint, Krafty glue and a penknife.
+To make these you need white chart paper, some paint, Camlin White Glue and a penknife.
 Cut out a thick strip of chart paper and glue the two ends together to form a cylinder.

 Carefully cut out different shapes in the paper so light can shine through.
 Paint individual lanterns orange, green, white and blue.
 Once it is dry, place a tea light in the centre, and your lantern is ready.

-These are just a few of many crafts you can make for Independence Day to decorate your home, office or car interiors with.
-So get creative and celebrate this national holiday with your very own, hand-made decorations.
+These are just a few of the many crafts you can make for Independence Day to decorate your home, office or car interiors.
+So, get creative and celebrate this national holiday with your very own, handmade decorations.